oerg866/win98-quickinstall/README.md

 A: You've probably used Linux to do the image creation.
 Linux has no concept of hidden files, therefore this file property cannot be replicated in the images.

-## Q: I'm getting CD-ROM read errors, segmentation faults and other weird behavior when installing from CD on a Pentium Pro / Intel 440FX based machine.
+## Q: I'm getting I/O and read errors, segmentation faults and other weird behavior when installing from CD on a Intel i430 / i440-based system with an Intel 82371SB south bridge (e.g. i440FX)

-A: Yeah I have this problem too and I have no idea how to fix it.
-It seems to be a bug in the Intel IDE driver in linux.

-You can use the bootable USB image and write it to a hard drive or CF card.
+A: This problem has been verified by Deksor, 0xCats and myself, and is a deeply rooted problem within the Linux Kernel that has existed since at least version 2.4.xx.
+Operating the drives in PIO mode can help.

-This also **only happens when the CD-ROM is connected to the on-board IDE controller**.
-You an work around this problem by using a PCI SCSI or IDE adapter card that supports CD-ROM boot or has DOS drivers with the **DOS boot floppy option**.
+For now, you can work around this problem by using a PCI SCSI or IDE adapter card that supports CD-ROM boot or has DOS drivers with the **DOS boot floppy option**.

+## Q: I'm trying to install on a VIA MVP3-based motherboard and I'm getting a "General Protection Fault" on the first boot.
+(Repoted by Rigo)

+A: To work around this issue, select the "slow" hardware detection variant in the installation wizard.
+The problem is currently under investigation.